American National offers information and resources after Hurricane Ida

-SPRINGFIELD, Mo., Aug.
-30, 2021 (GLOBE NEWSWIRE) -- Our thoughts and prayers go out to those affected by Hurricane Ida as this dangerous storm continues to bring catastrophic damages to Louisiana, Mississippi and Alabama.
+SPRINGFIELD, Mo., Sept.
+03, 2021 (GLOBE NEWSWIRE) -- Our thoughts and prayers go out to those affected by the remnants of Hurricane Ida as this dangerous storm brought severe storms and flooding to parts of the Northeast.

 If you are an American National policyholder: